ereedsanchez/PiBeat-v-Edwin-STEP/README.md

 - Open VNC Viewer
   - In the top bar it will say: `Enter a VNC server Address`
   - Enter: `[your ip address]
-  - You will be asked again if you trust the connection. press `yes`
+  - You will be asked again if you trust the connection.
+Press `yes`
   - input Login: `pi`, Password: `pipi`
+You should now be able to see your Pi's desktop.

+#### Pi First configurations
+- Welcome to Raspberry Pi,
+- Next: Set the country to NY, USA,
+- Change Password, `pipi`
+- Setup screen, just press `next`

 #### Session 2 - Connect Pi to Relay